amangh30/dsa/Learning/README.md

     Description: This file demonstrates how to sort an array using the bucket sort algorithm.

 19. [Square of a Sum Identity](https://github.com/amangh30/dsa/blob/main/Learning/19.md)
-    Description: This file demonstrates how to use the square of a sum identity.
+    Description: This file demonstrates how to use the square of a sum identity to achieve better time complexity.